 The Microwave Humidity Sounder (MHS) is used to measure atmospheric humidity primarily, but also to measure cloud liquid water content and to provide qualitative estimates of precipitation.
-Level 1B products are derived from the data generated by the instruments onboard both Metop-A and NOAA-18/19 satellites (NOAA-18 up to 2-Jun-09, and NOAA-19 thereafter).
+Level 1B products are derived from the data generated by the instruments onboard both Metop-A and NOAA-19 satellites.